Invest in Nutrition in Senegal

-Nutrition in Senegal: Achievements and Prospects (2011, video)
+Nutrition in Senegal: Achievements and Prospects (2011, link)

-A Decade of World Bank Support to Senegal's Nutrition Program (2016, report PDF)
+A Decade of World Bank Support to Senegal's Nutrition Program (2016, link)

-Une décennie de soutien de la Banque mondiale au programme de nutrition du Sénégal (2017, report PDF, French)
+Une décennie de soutien de la Banque mondiale au programme de nutrition du Sénégal (2017, link, French)

 Analysis & Perspective: 15 Years of Experience in the Development of Nutrition Policy in Senegal